Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 Access control vulnerabilities like IDOR, BOLA, and BFLA pose significant security risks in APIs, allowing unauthorized users to access, modify, or delete data that should be restricted.
 Invicti Platform provides comprehensive testing capabilities to automatically detect these vulnerabilities through multi-session scanning.

-This overview guides you through the complete process of testing for API access control vulnerabilities, from understanding the concepts to configuring your scans and interpreting results.
+This document walks you through the complete process of testing for API access control vulnerabilities, from understanding the concepts to configuring your scans and interpreting results.

 Understand API access control vulnerabilities